Inio Asano (born September 22, 1980) is a Japanese manga author.

-Fairly unknown in the manga world outside of Japan, not really famous inside either, but if you start searching for him, you'll find that most people will recommend his works.
-Solanin is probably the most recognized one, being nominated for the Eisner Award, but his other works are just as good if not better.
+He's fairly unknown in the manga world outside of Japan, and not really famous inside either, but if you start searching for him, you'll find that most people will recommend his works. solanin is probably the most recognized one, being nominated for the Eisner Award, but his other works are just as good if not better.

 As a child, Asano was very sickly, and tended to be pretty gloomy as a result.
 He found solace in manga, specifically Tamakichi Sakura's work (Shiawase no Katachi, Manta Nikki), whose depiction of the everyday problems of life had a strong impression on him, inspiring him to become a mangaka himself.

 His works are mostly Slice of Life stories (except Nijigahara Holograph, which is Psychological Horror), aiming towards stories of young adults growing up, realizing their places in the big world, dealing with lost dreams and fracturing relationships, and resisting the influence of the adult world on them or exploring what it means to live in the current urbanized, fast-paced and sometimes oppressive modern world.
 Young, untalented artists (manga artist or rock bands) are frequently the protagonists of the stories, or people who came to Tokyo from the countryside.
 Though melancholic and sometimes downright depressing, the stories mostly end with a happy and hopeful note, so his works tend to lean towards the idealistic end of the Sliding Scale of Idealism vs. Cynicism, depicting the world as A World Half Full rather than half empty.